Japanese Encephalitis Workup

 Lumbar Puncture

-Lumbar puncture is performed to obtain CSF samples (often to rule out other causes of encephalitis).
+Lumbar puncture is performed to obtain CSF samples for diagnosis and for ruling out other causes of encephalitis.

-CSF protein levels are mildly elevated in most cases, often less than 900 mg/dL.
+CSF protein levels are mildly elevated, often less than 900 mg/dL.
 CSF glucose levels are often normal.

-The Japanese encephalitis virus (JEV) can be isolated from the blood during the first week of illness.
+Japanese encephalitis virus may be isolated from the blood during the first week of illness.
 The CSF rarely yields virus, except in severe or fatal cases.

 Immunoassays

-Overall, the diagnosis of Japanese encephalitis may be supported by a capture immunoassay methodology demonstrating IgM antibody in the CSF.
-Alternatively, the serum antibody level may be increased 4-fold.
+The diagnosis of Japanese encephalitis is supported by a capture immunoassay methodology demonstrating IgM antibody in the CSF or the serum.
+Alternatively, 4-fold increase between the acute-phase and convalescent-phase serum may be used to establish a diagnosis of recent infection.

-IgM capture enzyme-linked immunoassay (ELISA) of serum or CSF is the standard diagnostic test for Japanese encephalitis.
+Japanese encephalitis virus–specific IgM capture-enzyme-linked immunoassay (ELISA) on serum or CSF is the standard diagnostic test for Japanese encephalitis.
 Sensitivity is nearly 100% when both serum and CSF are tested.
 False-negative results may occur if the samples are tested too early (eg, within the first week of illness).
+IgM antibody can be detected in CSF by 4 days after the onset of symptoms and in the serum by 7 days after symptom onset.
+Testing for serum and CSF specific IgM has a sensitivity and specificity of >95% if done after 9-10 days of illness.
+Of note, IgM may be found in the serum but not in the CSF in vaccinated persons or in those with asymptomatic infections.
+[4, 28]

 Some cross-reactivity may arise from other flaviviruses (eg, dengue and West Nile virus) and from Japanese encephalitis and yellow fever vaccinations.
-This phenomenon may contribute to misdiagnosis; parallel testing for JEV and other flaviviruses (eg, dengue) may be necessary.
+This phenomenon may contribute to misdiagnosis; parallel testing for Japanese encephalitis virus and other flaviviruses (eg, dengue) may be necessary.

 IgM dot enzyme immunoassays for CSF and serum are simple, portable tests that compare favorably with capture ELISA for field diagnosis (sensitivity of 98.3% and specificity of 99.2% when compared with capture ELISA as the standard).[8]